-ISO 27001 Information Security Objectives and Planning to Achieve Them
+In this ultimate guide to ISO 27001:2022 Clause 6.2 Information Security Objectives and Planning to Achieve Them you will learn

-This clause is all about information security objectives and planning to meet those objectives.
+This ISO 27001 clause is all about information security objectives and planning to meet those objectives.

 The organisation shall establish information security objectives at relevant functions and levels.
 The information security objectives shall: